esphome/esphome.io/content/components/cover/feedback.md

   issuing a command to reaching endstop.
   Defaults to `0s`.

+- **overshoot_duration** (*Optional*, [Time](#config-time)): After the cover reaches max opened or closed position (0% or 100%),
+  keep it moving for this duration before stopping.
+Intended to reset any accumulated error when doing multiple partial open/close actions.
+Does nothing if endstops are used.
+  Defaults to `0s`.

 - **update_interval** (*Optional*, [Time](#config-time)): The interval
   to publish updated position information to the UI while the cover is moving.
   Defaults to `1s`.